Sustainable paper & board sourcing

 We've also signed up to the Consumer Goods Forum commitment to achieving zero net deforestation associated with four commodities – palm oil, soy, paper and board, and beef – no later than 2020.

+We source our paper and board packaging from around 300 suppliers.
 In 2017, 98% of the directly-purchased paper and board packaging materials we used were made from recycled fibre or came from certified sustainably managed forests.
 When we drew up the Unilever Sustainable Living Plan in 2010, our target was to achieve 75% by 2015 and 100% by 2020.
-While that means we’re ahead of schedule, it does not mean we’ve overcome all the challenges, or that we should relax our efforts.
+We’re ahead of schedule, but that does not mean we’ve overcome all the challenges, or that we should relax our efforts.